ajitavdutta/AIML_Capstone_Project/README.md

 ```

 ### Install Angular
-The frontent is created using [Angular](https://angular.io/).
+The frontend is created using [Angular](https://angular.io/).
 To install Angular run the following command in the command-prompt/terminal:

 ```
 npm install =g @angular/cli
 ```

-We have also use Angular Material UI components which needs to be installed seperately.
+We have also use Angular Material UI components which needs to be installed separately.
-Execute the below command to install Angulae Material UI components
+Execute the below command to install Angular Material UI components

 ```
 npm install -g @angular/material